Project Overview

 Validation Methods

-- Developing dialog wireframes with component-specific specifications
+- Dialog wireframes with component-specific specifications

 Key Findings & Iterations